mrBigFoot/GettingAndCleaningData/CodeBook.md

 This consists of 5 parts:

-1) Merges the training and the test sets to create one data set.
+1) The training and test sets are merged to create one data set.

-2) Extracts only the measurements on the mean and standard deviation for each measurement.
+2) Mean and standard deviation extracted for each measurement.

 3) Uses descriptive activity names to name the activities in the data set

 4) Appropriately labels the data set with descriptive activity names.

 5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+__How does runAnalysis.R achieve the above steps__

+- Training and test data loaded
+- The above data is then merged
+- The averaging in step 5 is achieved using the **plyr** package.
+In particular the ddply function is used to achieve averaging by variable,by activity and subject in one call.

+_See run_analysis.md and run_analysis.R for fuller more detailed information_

 __Tidy Data Modifications__

 Activity labels:-